-Word-final devoicing is a common phonological process in many languages, including Russian.
-A number of previous studies have shown that word-final devoicing is incomplete in Russian and other languages.
-However, most of these studies focused on word-final devoicing in utterance-final position, and thus it is not clear whether incomplete neutralization occurs in word-final position in general, or only in utterance-final position.
-To address this question, the current study examines word-final devoicing in utterance-medial position to tease apart word-final devoicing and utterance-final devoicing.
-Our new findings include: (i) neutralization is still incomplete in utterance-medial position; (ii) stops and fricatives differ in terms of implementation of devoicing; (iii) phonetic details of incomplete neutralization may be sensitive to prosodic positions.
+SUMMARY: Word-final devoicing is a common phonological process in many languages, including Russian.
+The current study examines word-final devoicing in utterance-medial position to tease apart word-final devoicing from utterance-final devoicing.
+Our new findings include: (i) neutralization is incomplete in utterance-medial position; and (ii) stops and fricatives differ in terms of implementation of devoicing.
+By comparing the current results with the previous studies, we entertain the possibility that phonetic implementations of incomplete neutralization may be sensitive to prosodic positions.